AcceleratedLinux/accelerated-linux/linux/Documentation/core-api/index.rst

 =================

 How to allocate and use memory in the kernel.
-Note that there is a lot more memory-management documentation in :doc:`/vm/index`.
+Note that there is a lot more memory-management documentation in Documentation/vm/index.rst.

 .. toctree::
    :maxdepth: 1

    memory-allocation
+   unaligned-memory-access
    dma-api
    dma-api-howto
    dma-attributes